Last Updated on

 Furniture is expensive but can last a lifetime.
 Go the extra mile to choose green furniture products.
 Some aspects to look for are certified sustainable wood, bamboo, reclaimed materials, and recycled metal and plastic.
 Also, if you already have furniture that simply needs an upgrade, clean the stains with toxin-free, water-based products.
 When it comes to furniture painting, rely on products that are derived from hemp and linseed oils and are non-toxic and safe for ingestion.
 Search for eco-friendly manufacturers that make beeswax wood finishing products and non-toxic tung oil, which are safe for coating and protecting wood.

 Choose your own natural organic materials, such as organic cotton, wool, or jute rugs.
 Growing conventional cotton entails using some of the most toxic chemicals, like pesticides and fertilizers, that unfortunately impact the earth’s air, water, soil, and the health of people who live and work near the cotton farms.
 However, you can make a huge difference by choosing products made with organic cotton, which is grown using methods and materials that have a low impact on the environment.
-Modern Kids Design has the most adorable natural and organic bedding to brighten up your child’s bedroom.

 If removing the current flooring is a part of your eco-friendly renovation plan, consider asking the carpet installer how they apply their carpet products.
 Opt for a professional who approaches this task in an eco-friendly way.
 Given that adhesives can be toxic, plenty of carpenters will replace them with tacks to secure the carpeting.
 When choosing a carpet, instead of opting for synthetic options (which tend to look very attractive) opt for natural fibers.